azikoss/bandit_summaries/docs/7_upper_confidence_bound.md

 <figure class="image" align="center">
   <img src="./assets/7_ucb_regret.png" alt="Regret of the follow-the-leader policy">
 </figure>

-CONT --> check the implementaion + add the .py files.

 If you have any questions or comments, I would be happy if you write them in the [discussion](https://github.com/azikoss/bandit_summaries/discussions/categories/6-explore-then-commit) section.